pavel-kirienko/o1heap/README.md

 MISRA compliance is enforced with the help of the following tools:

-- Clang-Tidy, invoked automatically during the normal build process.
+- Clang-Tidy -- invoked automatically during the normal build process.
-- SonarCloud, invoked as part of the continuous integration build.
+- SonarCloud -- invoked as part of the continuous integration build.

 Every intentional deviation shall be documented and justified in-place using the following notation, followed by the appropriate static analyser warning suppression statement: